nwmarino/statim/README.md

 ### Namespacing & Multiple Files

 The language will not make use of a preprocessor or header files.
-To use multiple source files in a program, the `$use` rune can be utilized to import the public declarations (and thereby types possibly) of a relative file:
+To use multiple source files in a program, the `use` keyword can be utilized to import the public declarations (and thereby types possibly) of a relative file:

 ```
-$use "Utils.stm"; // imports all public symbols
+use "Utils.stm"; // imports all public symbols
 ```

 To define an actual namespace - that forces mangling on all declarations within